-On a space-available basis, a WyoTech graduate in good standing may return for an update training course in the program from which the student graduated at no additional tuition charge, provided the course or program is still offered and a seat is available.
-A graduate is considered to be in good standing if all school charges have been paid in full, and if the graduate was a recipient of Federal loans, the graduate is current in all loan obligations.
-A request for an update-training course must be addressed to the Registrar and approved by the Academic Dean.
-Update-training is not valid for grade or certification purposes, and the student will not receive a transcript, grade, or attendance for the portion repeated.
+On a space-available basis, a WyoTech graduate in good standing may return for an update training course in the program from which the student graduated at no additional tuition charge, provided the course or program is still offered.
+A graduate may not require update training prior to two years after graduating from the program.
+A graduate is considered to be in good standing if all school charges have been paid and, if the graduate was a recipient of Federal loans, the graduate is current in all loan obligations.
+A request for an update training course must be addressed to the Registrar and approved by the Campus Director.
+Update training is not valid for grade or certification purposes, and the student will not receive a transcript, grade, or attendance for the portion repeated.